 - Post-Traumatic Stress Disorder – Not all car accident injuries are physical.
 There are also mental, emotional, and psychological effects such as PTSD.

-- Scrapes and cuts – Although seemingly less serious than other common injuries, scrapes and cuts sustained from car accidents can also pose critical problems like infections if not treated immediately.
+- Scrapes and cuts – Although seemingly less serious than other common injuries, soft tissue injuries such as scrapes and cuts sustained from car accidents can also pose critical problems like infections if not treated immediately.

 Car accident injuries are very serious and can cause detrimental effects on a victim’s overall health and wellness.
 It is important to immediately seek medical attention after a car crash, even if the injuries are not visible.

-Unfortunately, car accidents are very common in the United States and are one of the leading causes of death.
+Unfortunately, car accidents are very common in the United States including the Denver area and are one of the leading causes of death.
 Though many causes can be attributed to force majeure like rain and weather, most car accidents are caused by human error.

 - Driving under the influence of drugs and alcohol.
 Drugs and alcohol clouds a person’s ability to drive safely.
-It’s one of the most deadly causes of car accidents.
+Drugged or drunk driving is one of the most deadly causes of motor vehicle accidents.